API¤

 class MyComp(Component):

-template = "hi {{ data.hello }}!"
+template = "hi {{ message }}!"

-data = self.inject("provider")
+data = self.inject("my_provide")

 This renders into:

-As the {{ data.hello }}
+As the {{ message }}

-is taken from the "provider".
+is taken from the "my_provide" provider.

 on_render_after ¤